DragonLYL0718/DragonLYL0718/hobby/index.md

 ## 2023

 I visited many places in 2023 but couldn't process photos due to a busy year.
+I feel like my photography is not as inspiring as it could be, and most of the time I'm just taking tourist photos.
+I want to rethink what photography means to me and make it more meaningful.
+Initially, I took up photography as a hobby to fill up my free time, but now my time is getting limited, and I need to make some adjustments.

 <div class="gallery-grid">
   <div class="card">